mikewest/internetdrafts/first-party-cookies/draft.md

 requested.
 The cookie's `domain`, `path`, and `secure` attributes do not come into play for this comparison.

+# Privacy Considerations

+# User Controls

+First-party cookies in and of themselves don't do anything to address the general privacy concerns outlined in Section 7.1 of {{RFC6265}}.
+The attribute is set by the server, and serves to mitigate the risk of certain kinds of attacks that the server is worried about.
+If a server wished to track users via the use of cookies attached to third-party requests, the server would simply not set the attribute.

+User agents, however, could offer users the ability to toggle a cookie's `first-party-flag` themselves, perhaps as part of a more general cookie management interface.
+This could provide an interesting middle-ground between the options that many user agents offer to users.

 # Security Considerations

 TODO.